 A deposit is required to secure a date and time slot, this is non refundable or transferable.
 This is so we can plan our diary around your booking.
 The reason it is non refundable or transferable is because we will of turned down other bookings to accommodate yours.

 When is my remaining balance due ( if applicable)?

-Your remaining balance is due 2 weeks before the activity date.
+Your remaining balance is due 2 weeks/1 month (group dependant) prior to the activity date.
 After this point any money paid is non refundable unless WE (Crags Adventures) cancel for any reason (eg unsafe water levels).
 We recommend you take out personal accident/cancellation insurance for this reason.

 What happens if I’m late?